oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     none_available
     no_fix_planned

+The value `workaround` indicates that the remediation contains information about a configuration or specific deployment scenario that can be used to avoid exposure to the vulnerability.
+There may be none, one, or more workarounds available.
+This is typically the “first line of defense” against a new vulnerability before a mitigation or vendor fix has been issued or even discovered.

+The value `mitigation` indicates that the remediation contains information about a configuration or deployment scenario that helps to reduce the risk of the vulnerability but that does not resolve the vulnerability on the affected product.
+Mitigations may include using devices or access controls external to the affected product.
+Mitigations may or may not be issued by the original author of the affected product, and they may or may not be officially sanctioned by the document producer.

+The value `vendor_fix` indicates that the remediation contains information about an official fix that is issued by the original author of the affected product.
+Unless otherwise noted, it is assumed that this fix fully resolves the vulnerability.

+The value `none_available` indicates that there is currently no fix available.
+The description should contain details about why there is no fix.

+The value `no_fix_planned` indicates that there is no fix for the vulnerability and it is not planned to provide one at any time.
+This is often the case when a product has been orphaned, declared end-of-life, or otherwise deprecated.
+The description should contain details about why there will be no fix issued.

 URL (`url`) of value type `string` with format `uri` contains the URL where to obtain the remediation.

 ##### 3.2.3.1.12 Vulnerabilities Property - Vulnerability - Scores